 Yet, you don’t look at a child learning to walk and when they fall after the first attempt you stop them from trying again.
 You kiss away the hurt and you help them get up and try again.
 You praise even when they take one wobbly step.
 The praise is what motivates them to get up and try again.

 When people break your trust, it is time to open up and talk about what happened with honest and compassionate feedback.
 Have a conversation asking what happened, with an open mind and the intention to try and understand why they failed you.
 Ask them what they need to be able to deliver next time.

 Be careful however to notice when the response is merely an excuse, or whether it was a genuine unintended failure on their side.
 If it sounds like only an excuse, don’t accept it.
 Dig deeper, and if necessary, take action.

 Every action has a reaction, and the way to build responsibility is to show people the impact of their decisions by not being afraid to act.
 However, most people are learning and everyone makes mistakes.
-Allowing them to make mistakes is as key as communication in building trust.
+Allowing them to make mistakes is as key as communication to building a culture of trust.